This post contains affiliate links. Please see our disclosure for more information.

 “Carbohydrate (push blood sugar up) and protein (pulls blood sugar down) work synergistically to maintain blood sugar while fats help slow the entrance of protein and carbohdyrate into the bloodstream.
 This is why fat, protein, and carbohydrate consumption should be balanced within each meal to provide long lasting, stable energy (glucose) to cells.
 There also needs to be an emphasis on the right sources of protein, fat, and carbohydrate as all sources are not created equal.” -Functional Performance Systems

 Something else you can also try is logging your daily food & drinks on the app Cronometer.
-They have a free version, but if you find that you love it and want to level up to track macros & other nutritional content, you can use my link to get 10% off the gold membership.
+They have a free version, but if you find that you love it and want to level up to track macros & other nutritional content you can choose to upgrade.
 Best of luck on your wellness journey my fellow coffee lovers!

 References / Other Reading https://www.functionalps.com/blog/2014/06/04/coffee-done-right-tips-to-help-avoid-coffee-intolerance/